9 Days for Life

 Acts of Reparation

-- Abstain from meat today.
+- Fast from one meal today.

 - Offer some other sacrifice, prayer, or act of penance that you feel called to do for today’s intention.